FYS4160 – The General Theory of Relativity

 - 2 hours of seminars/problem-solving

-The course also includes assignments (approximately one per week) which the students prepare at home and then present in the group lecture.
+The course also includes about 15 assignments (approximately one per week) which the students prepare at home and then present in the group lecture.

 An oral or written exam is decided after registration depending on how many students have registered for the exam.